kevin-gomes-dev/flask-retail-example/README.md

 # Python (Flask) Retail Application Example
 This is a simple application to simulate a customer based site that allows purchasing of items.
 The database we will be using will be postgreSQL.
 Connections will be pooled to avoid extensive resource use.
+Flask will run by default on port 5000

 To run the backend:
 1. Ensure python 3.10+ is installed, and create a virtual environment (install if you haven't via pip install virtualenv).
 Something like: virtualenv directoryName.